danielsantos/reminder_app/README.md

 # Reminder Me

-### A mobile app developed in Flutter where you save reminders by simple way.
+### :bulb: A mobile app developed in Flutter where you save reminders by simple way.

 Downloaded over a hundred times.